Spencerx/dscreate/README.rst

 * *All test methods must begin with the word `test`*
 * If you would like to return the output of a test, set the argument `output=True` for the test method.

+**Below is an example of a test class for the following student task:**

+   "In the cell below, create a class that has an attribute called "attribute" and a method called "method".
+   The method should return the number 5."

 ::